 Passenger airlines generally rely on travel agents (whether traditional or online) for a significant portion of their ticket sales and pay travel agents' commissions for their services, as well as reimbursing them for the fees charged by reservation systems providers.
 In contrast, Ryanair requires passengers to make reservations and purchase tickets directly.
-The vast majority of such reservations and purchases are made through the website Ryanair.com, although an increasing number of customers are also booking on the Ryanair app and therefore, we are not reliant on travel agents.
+The majority of such reservations and purchases are made through the website Ryanair.com, although a significant number of customers are also booking on the Ryanair app and therefore, we are not reliant on travel agents.
+Over the last year, Ryanair introduced several new features which make booking easier and quicker and its app enjoys high ratings in both Google and Apple stores.